The Importance of the DOM

 The point is that I can only do this when there is something like the DOM involved.
 All the widgets are in together in one document.
 In this case all the text was placed on the page using the same canonical text rendering aspect of WebKit.
 When I placed the caret with the mouse and slid to perform selection, the clipboard was filled with something meaningful.
 For the other type of rendering strategy (visiting ‘paint’ methods recursively), the best you can hope for is a bitmap to represent what was copied.
 Today, I don’t know of a fat-client UI technology that allows you to select a field label like “Created from HTML SELECT Element” AND the contents of the input-field in one go.

 You can print pages, and there is a fair change that they have been coded to have a layout that’s pertinent to printing as well as display.
 The same layout engine kicks in, but makes different choices as to who to represent, and how to represent it.
+That’s much easier than it is for classic installable applications.

 With the DOM, assistive technologies have a much better chance of representing an interface to a sight-impaired user.
 That said, I’m guessing the more apparently spurious <div> elements there are, the more confusing that gets.
 Representation could be via an audio facility, or via via Refreshable Braille Displays.
-Assistive technologies are much harder for non-DOM designs.
+Assistive technologies are much harder for non-DOM technologies.

 The DOM, a DOM ?